getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

     [{% asset slack-global-integration-project-settings-add-alert.png %}]({% asset slack-global-integration-project-settings-add-alert.png @path %})

     You can also access **Alerts** from your **Project Settings**.
 From here, you can configure when notifications are sent to your Slack workspace(s).

-    {% capture __alert_content -%}
     You can route notifications in a few ways: to a specific channel in your Slack workspace, to multiple channels in your Slack workspace, or to multiple Slack workspaces.
-    {%- endcapture -%}
-    {%- include components/alert.html
-      title="Note"
-      content=__alert_content
-      level="info"
-    %}

 1. Click **New Alert Rule** to configure a new Alert.

     [{% asset slack-alert-rules.png %}]({% asset slack-alert-rules.png @path %})